 The course is delivered at Ipswich.
-Students studying full-time on the BSc (Hons) Psychology and Criminology course are likely to have approximately 12 hours per week tutor- structured learning for level 4, 9 hours per week tutor-structured learning for level 5, and 6 hours per week tutor-structured learning for level 6.
-Tutor-structured learning will be a mix of lectures, seminars, workshops, tutorials and guided learning activities which take place on campus and through our online learning environment.
+Students studying full-time on the BSc (Hons) Psychology and Criminology course are likely to have approximately 12 hours per week tutor- structured learning for level 4, 9 hours per week tutor-structured learning for level 5, and 6 hours per week tutor-structured learning will be a mix of lectures, seminars, workshops, tutorials and guided learning activities which take place on campus and through our online learning environment.
 Students will normally be expected to undertake 25 hours of independent study in an average week but should be prepared for this to vary based on assignment deadlines and class exercises.